Modules

 Using a Module

-Selecting A Module
+Selecting a Module

 With a Story selected from the Library Sidebar and open in the Editor, you can select a Module under in the ‘Story’ tab of the Options Sidebar, under AI Module, which makes it the Story’s active Module for generating text.
 This is presented as a dropdown selection, but clicking on All Modules just above the dropdown box will take you to the AI Modules Gallery.